-Restorative Justice is an approach within criminal justice that examines the dynamics, philosophy, and historical evolution of a biblical model of justice and how it can be applied to the current criminal justice system, focusing on restoring harms caused by crime to victims, communities, and offenders.
+Restorative Justice is an approach within criminal justice that examines the dynamics, philosophy, and historical evolution of a biblical model of justice and how it can be applied to the current criminal justice system, restoring victims, communities, and offenders from harms caused by crime.
 This introductory course examines the responsibilities of each of the principals in the restorative process and includes a biblical perspective.
 The role of the Christian community in implementing and monitoring changes is explored.
 Prerequisite: CRMJ 105 or permission of the instructor.

-CRMJ 305 Comparative Criminal Justice Systems
+CRMJ 305 Comparative Criminal Justice Systems.......3

 This course concentrates on crime and criminal justice systems around the world.
 These systems will be compared and contrasted with the criminal justice system in the United States.
 Students will develop an appreciation for the diversity in cultures, religions, politics, and other external forces that affect the various criminal justice systems.
-Pre-requisite: CRMJ 105 or permission of the instructor.
+Prerequisite: CRMJ 105 or permission of the instructor.